agb5003/pip/final/final.md

 }
 ```

-This is done for every team by iterating through all of them in the main function and passing the correct pointer for each one.
+This is done for every team by iterating through all of them in the main function and passing the correct pointer for each one with `&table[i]`.

 ```C
 /* （2）Calculating score */